ide/node-promised/README.markdown

-Promised is a small library to convert APIs with Node-style callbacks into promises.
+`node-promised` is a small library to convert APIs with Node-style callbacks into promises.
 It is similar to "promisify" libraries except that it uses the built-in `Promise` implementation included with ES6.

 # Usage
 ```js